SushantBabu97/Python-HackerRank/README.md

 # Python-HackerRank
-These are some solutions of selected practice challenges from HackerRank Pyrhon Programming Practices.
+These are some solutions of selected practice challenges from HackerRank Python Programming Practices.